We currently offer four Associate Degree Programs and three workforce development courses.

 The curriculum for the Associate of Science in Business Administration includes a core of general education courses to help you build your skills in writing, speaking, reasoning, and understanding others to form a solid foundation upon which you will build your expertise in business administration.

 Learn the essential skills needed for print reading through development of intermediate interpretation skills.
 Focus on how to accurately extrapolate key details related to the cost of manufacturing.
 Establish skills in interpreting 3-dimensional drawings necessary to make quality parts or assemblies.
-Students will receive a certificate of completion at the conclusion of the course.
+Develop a strong foundation for success in geometric dimensioning and tolerancing.